Analyze and manage Snaplexes

 3. Click the Snaplex to restart.
 The details panel opens.

-4. Click the gear icon.
+4. Click the three dots.

 5. Click Restart Snaplex.